haskell-works/blog/posts/2018-08-22-pdep-and-pext-bit-manipulation-functions.md

 for our high-performance RFC compliant CSV parser and pieces need to subsequently traverse the CSV text and extract interesting data have been described.

-In my next post I will talk about how SIMD instructions can be used to make our parser go even faster!
+In my next post I will talk about [how SIMD instructions can be used to make our parser go even faster][15]!

 Stay tuned!